 Boa constrictors are large, heavy-bodied snakes in the family Boidae.
 Native to tropical regions in the Americas and the Caribbean, these snakes love the heat.

 Boa constrictors can grow to between 3 and 13 feet long, depending on various factors we’ll get into later.
-Regarding appearances, typical boa constrictors are usually brown, grey or cream colored, with reddish-brown “saddle” shaped markings.
+Regarding appearances, typical boa constrictors are usually brown, gray or cream-colored, with reddish-brown “saddle” shaped markings.

 However, boa constrictor breeders have produced many different color “morphs” or variations over the years.